 - A corporate executive in high-profile grand jury proceedings brought by the United States Attorney’s Office for the Southern District of New York.

-- A minority shareholder in a two-week bench trial in a partnership business dispute.
+- A minority shareholder in a two-week bench trial in a partnership dispute concerning the ownership and control of a landmark Hamptons restaurant and property.

-- An individual in white collar defense actions before the Department of Justice and the Securities and Exchange Commission.
+- An individual in white collar defense actions before the Department of Justice and the Securities and Exchange Commission in a case alleging insider trading.

-- Financial advisors in FINRA arbitration against a leading financial advisory firm.
+- Financial advisors in FINRA arbitration against a leading financial advisory firm involving claims for defamation and tortious interference with business relations.

-- A Fortune 150 company in an investigation into coordinated short-selling and other disinformation attacks.
+- A Fortune 150 company in an investigation into coordinated short-selling and other disinformation attacks that were intended to drive the company’s stock price down.

 - Real estate developers in actions arising out of corporate governance and other disputes.